Search

 Entrants can be nominated by their organisation, a third party, or be self-nominated.

-• Demonstrate initial affordability of the product, as well as the incorporation of ‘whole of life’ sustainable elements that provide for affordability in the ongoing running costs.
+This Award celebrates the delivery of affordable housing across our state, recognising projects that both demonstrate initial affordability of product, as well as the incorporation of ‘whole of life’ elements that provide sustained affordability through reduced operating costs.

-Projects eligible for this award must be submitted by a developer and:
+To be eligible for the UDIA Queensland Residential Subdivision Award projects must be submitted by a developer and:

 • Have established a satisfactory relationship with nearby facilities to meet the needs of residents and users